 Sugar and an Old Ford

-As the Curtises built, then wound down, their marshmallow crème business, another chapter in the fluffernutter story was being written just a few towns away.
+As the Curtises built, then wound down, their marshmallow crème business, another chapter in the fluffernutter story was being written just a few towns away in Massachusetts.

-World War I created a sugar shortage, and Query couldn’t make his marshmallow crème business go.
+The war created a sugar shortage, and Query couldn’t make his marshmallow crème business go.
 He sold the recipe for $500 to two Swampscott veterans, Allen Durkee and Fred Mower.
-They’d been in France during World war I and thought it clever to call the product ‘Toot Sweet Marshmallow Fluff.’
+They’d been in France during World War I and thought it clever to call the product ‘Toot Sweet Marshmallow Fluff.’
 The French pun didn’t last long and their product was simply called ‘Marshmallow Fluff.’

 The gooey concoction was – and still is – made from sugar syrup, corn syrup, vanilla flavor and egg white.